make-software/how-to-casperlabs/src/testnet-rewards.md

 ### Principles

-* Rewards are calculated on a weekly basis
+* Rewards are calculated on a weekly basis, beginning with the first full week after Testnet Genesis, i.e. the week starting Monday April 12th, 2021.
-* Weeks begin on Monday at 0:00:00 UTC, and end on Sunday at 23:59:59 UTC
+* Weeks begin on Monday at 0:00:00 UTC, and end on Sunday at 23:59:59 UTC.
 * Rewards are awarded to the top-ranked `n` of Testnet participants in a given week:
     * `n` is subject to a future vote of the DEVxDAO
     * the ranking each week is calculated as explained below